rmst/rtrl/README.md

 ### Mujoco Experiments
-To install Mujoco you follow the instructions at [openai/gym](https://github.com/openai/gym) or have a look at [`docker/gym/Dockerfile`](github.com/rmst/rtrl/blob/master/docker/gym/Dockerfile).
+To install Mujoco you follow the instructions at [openai/gym](https://github.com/openai/gym) or have a look at [`our dockerfile`](github.com/rmst/rtrl/blob/master/docker/gym/Dockerfile).

 To train an RTAC agent on `HalfCheetah-v2` run
 ```bash